abdihashii/code-snippet-tool/docs/language-support-roadmap.md

   - **Note**: Despite having a `standalone.js` file, the plugin's dependency `php-parser` v3.2.5 calls Node.js APIs
   - The standalone build includes `require("fs")` and `require("path")` which don't exist in browsers
   - Error: `TypeError: process.cwd is not a function`
+- ❌ **@prettier/plugin-ruby** - Requires Ruby runtime process (spawns Ruby server)
+  - **Note**: The plugin keeps a Ruby server running in the background that Prettier communicates with
+  - Uses the Syntax Tree gem which requires Ruby (version 2.7+) to be installed
+  - The parse function spawns a Ruby process using Ruby's own parser (Ripper)
+  - Cannot work in browser: spawning Ruby processes is impossible in browser environments
 - ❌ **C/C++** - Uses `clang-format` (C++ native tool)
 - ❌ **Go** - Uses `gofmt` (Go native tool)
 - ❌ **Rust** - Uses `rustfmt` (Rust native tool)